 How to Apply

-Applications for the BA/BS Degree in Interdisciplinary Studies are available online and in the Academic Dean’s office.
+Applications for the BA/BS Degree in Interdisciplinary Studies are available online and in the Office of the Provost.

 An applicant must have completed one semester of college before being admitted into the program.
-Each program of study must fulfill Concord’s Program of General Studies and must include an interdisciplinary program of study that comprises at least two disciplines [four permitted], at least 48 credit hours, and a minimum of 12 credit hours of upper level courses in each discipline.
+Each program of study must fulfill Concord’s Program of General Education Program and must include an interdisciplinary program of study that comprises at least two disciplines [four permitted], at least 48 credit hours, and a minimum of 12 credit hours of upper-level courses in each discipline.
 Up to 12 hours of internship, directed research, performance, or exhibition credit are permitted in the program.

 Interdisciplinary Degree Program applicants must be aware that entry into the Program with more than 80 applicable semester credits may extend the time necessary to complete the degree as a result of Interdisciplinary Degree program requirements and the residency requirements of Concord University (See Residency Credit).